CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 Configuration required to be supplied via environment variable:
 - `CAF_ELASTIC_NUMBER_OF_SHARDS`: The number of shards elasticsearch is configured to use.
 - `CAF_ELASTIC_NUMBER_OF_REPLICAS`: The number of replicas configured for elasticsearch.
+The below two variables used to support multiple hostnames format when contacting elasticsearch.
 - 'CAF_ELASTIC_HOST_VALUES': A comma separated list of hostnames to use when contacting elasticsearch. eg. localhost, otherHost
 - 'CAF_ELASTIC_PORT_VALUE': The REST port of the ElasticSearch server listens on. e.g. 9200